Chicago: What to do in Chicago? | Chicago Travel Guide | Chicago Attractions Guide

 Observation Deck | 360 Chicago

-360 Chicago is another well-known high-rise observation deck in Chicago, located on the 94th floor of the John Hancock Center in downtown Chicago.
-Unlike the Skydeck angle, the view from here is much clearer with a view of the lakefront.
-The panoramic viewing room, Tilt, hangs from the 94th floor of the John Hancock Center at a height of 1,000 feet (305 m).
+360 Chicago is another renowned high-rise observation deck in Chicago, located on the 94th floor of the John Hancock Center in downtown Chicago.
+Unlike the Skydeck, this vantage point offers clearer views of the lakeshore scenery.
+The panoramic viewing room, Tilt, extends outward from the 94th floor of the John Hancock Center, reaching a height of 1,000 feet (305 meters).

-The Museum of Contemporary Art Chicago is a museum specializing in modern art with a rich and diverse collection of exhibits.
-The museum's exhibits include paintings, sculpture, photography, video and new media.
+The Museum of Contemporary Art Chicago is a dedicated institution for showcasing modern art.
+Its exhibitions feature a rich and diverse array of artistic forms, including paintings, sculptures, photography, video, and new media works.

 Attractions | Chicago French Market

-The Chicago French Market is an indoor market located in downtown Chicago near the Ogilvie Transportation Center and the Randolph/Washington CTA station.
-There are many booths and stores for food, crafts and other goods.
-The main feature is its variety of food stalls, including Parisian-style restaurants, delis, bakeries, dessert stores, cafes and more.
-The food is varied and includes French, Italian, Southeast Asian and Middle Eastern cuisine.
+The Chicago French Market is an indoor market located near the Ogilvie Transportation Center and the Randolph/Washington CTA station in downtown Chicago.
+It features numerous stalls and shops where you can purchase gourmet food, crafts, and other goods.
+One of its main attractions is the variety of food stalls, including Parisian-style restaurants, delicatessens, bakeries, dessert shops, and cafes.
+The food offerings here are diverse, ranging from French and Italian cuisine to Southeast Asian and Middle Eastern dishes, among others.

 Chicago | Food